aidanmelen/terraform-aws-security-group-v2/examples/complete/README.md

-# Complete Security Group example
+# Security Group with complete rules

 Create a AWS Security Group with a broad mix of various features and settings provided by this module:

-- Custom ingress/egress rules.
+- customer ingress/egress rules.
 - Managed ingress/egress rules (e.g. `all-all`, `postgresql-tcp`, `ssh-tcp`, and `https-443-tcp` just to name a few.).
 Please see [rules.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/rules.tf) for the complete list of managed rules.
 - Common Ingress/Egress for common scenarios sech as `all-from-self`, `https-from-public`, and `all-to-public` just to name a few.
 Please see [rules.tf](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/rules.tf) for the complete list of common rules.
-- Computed ingress/egress rules for manage Security Group rules that reference unknown values such as: aws_vpc.vpc.cidr_blocks, aws_security_group.sg.id, etc. Computed rules supports Custom, Managed, and Common rules.
+- Computed ingress/egress rules for manage Security Group rules that reference unknown values such as: aws_vpc.vpc.cidr_blocks, aws_security_group.sg.id, etc. Computed rules supports customer, Managed, and Common rules.
 - Conditionally create security group and/or all required security group rules.

 Data sources are used to discover existing VPC resources (VPC, default security group, s3 endpoint prefix list).